 Tobacco and drug use among Alaska Native people have been on the decline for many years, but there continue to be challenges to motivate people to quit and remain nonusers.
-To promote a unified message that celebrates the healthy choices that our people make every day, ANTHC recently launched the "We Are" media campaign, designed to reach Alaska Native and Native American people ages 11 to 25.
+To promote a unified message that celebrates the healthy choices that our people make every day, ANTHC recently launched the "We Are" media campaign, targeting Alaska Native and Native American people aged 11 to 25.